XarkLabs/Xosera/REFERENCE.md

 `XR_BLIT_MOD_A`, `XR_BLIT_MOD_B` and `XR_BLIT_MOD_D` values will still be added each line (so typically they would be negated).

 `DECR` mode can be useful for overlapping blitter operations and "scrolling" VRAM, when the destination would overwrite the source mid-operation.
 For example, when copying an overlapping source and destination image rectangle a few pixels directly to the right (where the first pixels of each line copied would overwrite uncopied source pixels on each line).
 If lines of an image operation don't overlap, then the `XR_BLIT_MOD_A`, `XR_BLIT_MOD_B` and `XR_BLIT_MOD_D` can be negated to copy lines in reverse order, but keeping pixels right to left).

-**NOTE:** Full `DECR` mode has turned out to be rather "expensive" (in area and speed) in the FPGA implementation.
+**NOTE:** Full `DECR` mode, with a left-shift has turned out to be rather "expensive" (in area and speed) in the FPGA implementation.
 If this continues to be an issue, then the ability to "left shift" in `DECR` mode may be removed.
 This is only strictly needed in cases similar to the example outlined above, with overlap on each line (and there are workarounds).
+The ability to decrement `XR_BLIT_SRC_A`, `XR_BLIT_SRC_B` and `XR_BLIT_DST_D` pointers each word is planned to be retained.

 #### Blitter Operation Status